Chapter 8 BWV 151 Süsser Trost mein Jesus kömmt

-The text places the antithesis starkly----I find strength in Christ′s humility, prosperity in His paucity, but I am blessed because of the salvation emanating from His Hand.
+The text places the antithesis starkly—-I find strength in Christ′s humility, prosperity in His paucity, but I am blessed because of the salvation emanating from His Hand.
 It is possible that Bach intended that this distinction be musically represented by the one note of the main theme that stands out of the melody′s natural contours (the d in bar 3, later repeated in the vocal line).

 We know from the obituary that Bach′s themes were considered at the time to be ′strange and like no other′s′ and this is a case in point.
 But Bach had a sensitivity to every nuance of the text and he illustrated points within the musical lines, rhythms and textures that others would pass over.
 This note, so obviously standing outside the shape of an otherwise cognate melody, is surely a case in point.
-We cannot be sure exactly what it means although it is reasonable to assume that it meant something to Bach: perhaps the raised status of the individual amidst the lowliness Christ's humility or His raised hand showering us with blessings.
+We cannot be sure exactly what it means although it is reasonable to assume that it meant something to Bach: perhaps the raised status of the individual amidst the lowliness Christ’s humility or His raised hand that may shower us with blessings.

 The ritornello begins with an urgently flowing quaver idea that provides much of the material for the singer′s accompaniment.
 It almost certainly represents the wreathes of Christ′s blessings referred to at the end of the verse.
 If so, why should the one outstanding note not suggest His hand, raised up so as to shower them upon us?
-It may be observed that this note, leaping upwards by the disjunctive interval of a 7th, is later used for the articulation of two significant words Trost----consolation (bars 11, 80 and 88) and Hand----[Christ′s empowering] hand----(bars 46-7).
-Furthermore, the interval of a 7th is itself inverted for the words----in Jesu Demut----in Christ′s humility (bars 33-4).
+It may be observed that this note, leaping upwards by the disjunctive interval of a 7th, is later used for the articulation of two significant words Trost—-consolation (bars 11, 80 and 88) and Hand—-[Christ′s empowering] hand—-(bars 46-7).
+Furthermore, the interval of a 7th is itself inverted for the words—-in Jesu Demut—-in Christ′s humility (bars 33-4).
 The stretching of the last of these words on the long low note of e is a piece of unambiguous word painting about which there is no need for speculation.
-Similarly significant is the only extended melisma in the entire movement on the word winden----the act of entwining wreathes of blessing (bars 63-6).
+Similarly significant is the only extended melisma in the entire movement on the word winden—-the act of entwining wreathes of blessing (bars 63-6).

 And even more embedded within the texture of the music is another reference to the points of antithesis, Christ′s lowness and humility on the one hand and our fulfilled hopes and raised status on the other.
 The five-note figure which first appears in bar 5 is later inverted (from bar 19) and both forms of this motive are used continually throughout the movement.